dmhacker/dmhacker-youtube/README.md

 12. Next, under "Buildpacks", click on "Add buildpack".
 When prompted, copy-paste this link into the input section: https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git
 13. Now, you're ready to deploy!
 Go back to the __Deploy__ section.
 14. Scroll to the bottom, and under "Manual deploy", click on "Deploy Branch".
-15. If you get a "Your app was successfully deployed", congratulations!
-You are done, and your app has successfully been deployed.
+15. If you get a "Your app was successfully deployed", congratulations, you are done, and your app should be running!
 16. To verify, put https://{{{YOUR_APP_NAME}}}.herokuapp.com into your favorite web browser and see if it returns a correctly formed landing page.